danrauch/arduino-cerea-remote-control/README.md

 - Reading @STATUSAM if availabe to sync UI
 - Vibrate on touch; output on adjustable pin (VIBRATION_MOTOR_PIN; default: built-in LED pin of board) and with adjustable vibration time (VIBRATION_TIME_MS, default: 200 ms)

-**Necessary Hardware:**
+**Necessary Hardware**

 - Arduino MEGA 2560
 - TFT/touchscreen shield supported by the Adafruit TFTLCD and Touchscreen library (tested ID: `0x9486`; more can be added)
 - *If USB serial connection is used:* capacitor (>22 µF)
-- *Optional:* vibration motor
+- Optional: vibration motor
-- *Optional:* relay(s)
+- Optional: relay(s)

-**Important if a USB serial connection is used:** Per default the Arduino resets completely as soon as a serial connection is opened.
+*Important if a USB serial connection is used:* Per default the Arduino resets completely as soon as a serial connection is opened.
 For some reason in case of the Cerea output the board thinks it is flashed and thus freezes.
 To avoid this the auto reset must be disabled via a capacitor (>22 µF) between the reset and ground pin.

 **Dependencies**